-Use Shopping ads to reach new global customers, promote the products you sell and find better qualified leads by putting product images, price, and business name in front of people searching globally on Google.
+Use Shopping ads to reach new global customers, promote the products you sell, and find better qualified leads by putting your product images, details, and business name in front of people searching globally on Google.

-Shopping ads offer you several features to help support global advertising, such as automatic currency conversion in case you can’t provide product prices in a foreign currency, and the ability to submit English feeds in any country in which Shopping ads are available.
+Shopping ads offer you several features to help support global advertising, such as automatic currency conversion in case you can’t provide product prices in a foreign currency.
+You can also submit English feeds in any country in which Shopping ads are available.

-This article explains what to do to show Shopping ads in countries different from your home country.
+This article explains how to show Shopping ads in countries different from your home country.

 Before you begin

 - Identify new countries where you'd like to promote your products.

-1. Create a feed for your new target country
+1. Create a feed for your new country of sale

 To begin showing your ads in a new country, you’ll need a separate feed.

-- Duplicate the feed that is most useful for your target country and modify your shopping product data in any way you feel necessary.
+- Duplicate the feed that is most useful for your country of sale and modify your shopping product data in any way you feel necessary.
 For example, you may choose to remove heavy items you don't want to ship across borders.

 - Use the right language and currency.
 If you want to sell your products in another country, you'll need to be sure that your Shopping ads are showing the language and currency that your audience uses, and that matches your landing pages.
 Learn more about language and currency requirements

 2. Set up tax and shipping settings specific to your new country

-- Follow the correct tax policies for your target country.
+- Follow the correct tax policies for your country of sale.
 Tax for Shopping ads is restricted to two concepts: value-added tax (generally called VAT, IVA, TVA, MWST or GST in different countries) and sales tax.
 Most countries use VAT, while the US has a sales tax system.
 Keep in mind that each country’s tax regulations and policies differ.
 When you set up specific tax and shipping settings for a new country, ensure that you’re providing correct information for your products.
 Learn more about tax settings

-Included tax vs. excluded tax using target country currency
+Included tax vs. excluded tax using country of sale currency

 Included tax vs. excluded tax using currency conversion